lubranoa/odin-recipes/README.md

 # Description

-This is a recipe website noting some of my favorite recipes of mine made by Kenji López-Alt.
+This is a recipe website noting some favorite recipes of mine made by Kenji López-Alt.
 It has four pages, a homepage and 3 recipe pages.
 The homepage has a picture of Kenji, a short description, and links to the other three recipes that are easy, intermediate, and hard.